poojahoza/E3R-Replicability/README.md

 ```

 The output will be stored in the folder ```Output/neural_model/$dataset/$embeddings``` folder.
 For TREC-CAR, the output of the test collection is stored in ```Output/neural_model/$dataset/$embeddings/$mode``` folder.
 The values of $mode parameter is either pointwise or pairwise.
 The final entity ranking of test collection is stored as ```Output/neural_model/$dataset/$embeddings/$mode/test.run```.
 For DBpediaV2, the output of the test is stored at the location ```Output/neural_model/$dataset``` folder.
 The final entity ranking of the test are stored as ```Output/neural_model/$dataset/$embeddings.$mode.test.run```.

+The above script uses the batch size of 1000, 10 epochs, and learning rate of 2e-05.